mauvehed/trackerstatus_discord/README.md

 ## Configuration

-The bot stores its configuration in `config.json`, which includes:
+The bot stores its configuration in a JSON file, which includes:
 - Tracked trackers per Discord server
 - Notification channel settings
 - Last known status for each tracker

-When using Docker, the `config.json` file is persisted on the host machine and mounted into the container.
+When using Docker, the configuration is stored in a named volume for persistence across container restarts.

 ## Monitoring